SpottedBush/HexClient/README.md

 - **Unobtrusive**
 - **Customizable**

-I love League of Legends and am not affiliated with Riot Games in any way.
+We love League of Legends and am not affiliated with Riot Games in any way.
 This is a **non-commercial, open-source project** and is created purely for learning and fun.
 We **do not condone cheating, data scraping beyond what Riot allows**, or any activity that would violate the [Riot Games Terms of Service](https://www.riotgames.com/en/terms-of-service).
 We want to be **transparent, respectful**, and **never want anyone to be banned** due to our launcher.

-Vincent – Project lead, MVVM architecture wizard, client optimisation

 ---